vindognz/connect-4/README.md

 todo list:
 3 gamemodes total. ~~player vs player on the same device~~, ~~player vs player lan~~, and player vs computer

+remember last ip you played against. stop multiple ppl from joining a game lmao. make it so when ppl leave the game ends instead of just crashing.